cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_3lowest.md

 ---
 name: Non-Reproducible Non-Vanilla Bug Report (Lowest Priority)
 about: Submit a bug report that occurs in modded RimWorld that cannot be reproduced fairly consistantly
 title: ''
-labels: bug
+labels: Bug
 assignees: ''

 ---